|

 Debugging the resulting system is easy since the test bench is structured into transactions and all

-of the generated code uses the same language.
+of the generated code uses the same language as the code being tested.

 Graphical Representation of Transactions